-There is an assortment of excellent nightlife hotspots for expats in Toronto to experience, from trendy bars and lounges to pumping nightclubs and live music venues.
+There is an assortment of exciting nightlife hotspots in Toronto, from trendy bars and lounges to pumping nightclubs and live music venues.

-Those who want to see big international artists perform should check out listings at the Rogers Centre and Scotiabank Arena (formerly Air Canada Centre) where international artists take to the stage.
-The Budweiser Stage (previously known as the Molson Amphitheatre) is a stunning outdoor concert venue where expats can enjoy their favourite bands and the summer weather.
+Those who want to see big international artists perform should check out listings at the Rogers Centre and Scotiabank Arena.
+The Budweiser Stage is a stunning outdoor concert venue where expats can enjoy their favourite bands and the summer weather.

 Arts and culture in Toronto

-The scene is incredibly diverse in Toronto.
-While expats can marvel at masterpieces at the Art Gallery of Ontario (AGO), it's also possible to appreciate the city’s artistic community while out and about thanks to the ever-changing street art that is displayed around Toronto.
+The arts and culture scene in Toronto is incredibly diverse.
+Expats can marvel at masterpieces at the Art Gallery of Ontario and appreciate the city’s artistic community while taking a stroll, thanks to the vibrant and ever-changing street art displayed around Toronto.

-Historic music halls such as Massey Hall and the Phoenix Concert Theatre host regular music events.
-The Opera House provides a more intimate space for performances and the building’s balcony offers spectacular views across the city.
+Timeless music auditoriums such as Massey Hall and the Phoenix Concert Theatre host regular events.
+The Opera House provides a more intimate space for performances, while the building’s balcony offers spectacular city views.

-Toronto’s theatre district is centred on King Street.
-Historic venues such as the Royal Alexandra Theatre and the Princess of Wales Theatre often host popular Broadway productions.
-Whereas those looking for smaller shows should visit the Young People’s Theatre or the Soulpepper Theatre in the Distillery District.
+Toronto’s theatre district is centred on King Street West.
+Historic venues such as the Ed Mervish Theatre, the Royal Alexandra Theatre and the Princess of Wales Theatre often present popular Broadway productions.
+Whereas the Young People’s Theatre and Soulpepper Theatre Company in the Distillery District stage smaller shows.

 Eating out in Toronto

-Thanks to the multicultural make-up of this vast city, Toronto has over 10,000 eateries offering a multitude of different cuisines.
+Thanks to the multicultural make-up of this vast city, Toronto has thousands of world-class eateries offering a multitude of cuisines.

-World-class restaurants abound in Toronto, with different cuisines scattered around town.
-College Street offers some of the city's best Italian restaurants and trattorias, and Greek food is best enjoyed in the Danforth area.
+College Street offers some of the city's best Italian restaurants, and Greek food is best enjoyed in the Danforth area.

-Authentic Chinese restaurants are located in Chinatown around Dundas Street and Spadina Avenue, and also north of downtown in Markham.
-Gerrard Street is a great option if looking for Indian cuisine.
+Authentic Chinese restaurants are located in Chinatown around Dundas Street and Spadina Avenue, and also north of downtown in Markham, while Gerrard Street is great for Indian cuisine.

-Expats should also be sure to watch out for the many food festivals popping up around the city.
-Toronto does a Summerlicious and Winterlicious prix fixe event each year, which many restaurants participate in.
-It’s an excellent way for those on a budget to try some of the city's finer dining establishments.
+Expats should also be sure to look out for the many food festivals popping up around the city.
+Toronto does a Summerlicious and Winterlicious prix fixe event annually, with many restaurants participating.
+It’s an excellent way to try some fine-dining establishments for expats on a budget.